thefrontside/frontside.com/src/people/paul-cowan.md

 location: Glasgow, Scotland (UK)
 img: ../img/q3-2021/team/paul.jpg
 imgAlt: Portrait of Paul sporting trimmed haircut and beard.
-intro: In his more than 20 years of experience, Paul has done it all&colon;
-  from leading the entire frontend division of a key public institution to working on one of the most famous worldwide yacht races.
+intro: In his more than 20 years of experience, Paul has done it all, from leading the entire frontend division of a key public institution to working on one of the most famous worldwide yacht races.
 Indeed, large British banks also carry Paul's work in